Wondering if there are fun things to do in Lake Havasu in Winter?

 Despite being landlocked, there are 28 lighthouses in Arizona.

-All 28 lighthouses are located on the shores of Lake Havasu.
+All 28 of Arizona’s lighthouses are located on the shores of Lake Havasu.

-They are scaled replicas of lighthouses from all over North America including the East Coast, West Coast and Great Lakes.
+Lake Havasu’s lighthouses are scaled replicas representing real lighthouses from all over North America including the East Coast, West Coast and Great Lakes.

 Who built the Lake Havasu Lighthouses?